lucy-d-w/Cancer-Genetic-Counseling/Artifacts/meeting_feb1.md

   * will require a database/a more robust backend
 * would like to collect statistics on what users click on, and how they scroll through the site
 * prefer to use square bullet points
+* "learn more" buttons should be more specific so that patients know what they are learning more about

 ### Wireframe Slides

 Backbone (BB) 3:
 * content from sub-bullets on original slide should be available as a drop-down box
-* add '+' to content boxes for stop-down
+* add '+' to content boxes for drop-down menu

 Learn More (LM) 4.1:
 * change back to normal list layout